Early Years Count Education Initiative

-The Responsive Classroom pilot was a success—so successful, in fact, that the South Bend Community School Corporation decided to inplement Responsive Classroom training in all but two of its primary centers for the 2018-19 school year, impacting thousands of local students.
+The Responsive Classroom pilot was a success—so successful, in fact, that the South Bend Community School Corporation decided to implement Responsive Classroom training in the majority of its primary centers, impacting thousands of local students.

 Through this work, we’re dramatically improving the quality of early childhood education for thousands of young children in our community.
 And that’s good for the ENTIRE community—and its future.